jshaker000/SAP1/README.md

 This should allow the design to run faster.

 ### ADV Microinstruction
-I added the "Advance" microinstruction which immediately resets the instruction counter to 0.
+I added the "Advance" microinstruction which immediately resets the Instruction Counter to 0.
 This means we dont have to fill each instruction with NOPs and waste cycles there.

 ## Installation and Usage